BrianJJordan/BrianJJordan/README.md

 Skills: JAVA / C / HTML / CSS / PYTHON

-- 🔭 I’m currently working on a JAVA HTML convertor
+- 🔭 I’m currently working on a JAVA to HTML convertor
 - 🌱 I’m currently learning Data Structures
 - 👯 I’m looking to collaborate on a coding project
 - 📫 How to reach me: brianjordan@temple.edu